thiagoanegreiros/fastapi-project/readme.md

 - ✅ GraphQL API integration using Strawberry
 - ✅ ⚡ This project uses uv for environment and package management.
 It is fully compatible with pip and extremely fast.
 - ✅ Environment configuration with .env using a custom PyPI package: ta-envy
+- ✅ All external API calls and database operations are now fully **asynchronous (async/await)** for maximum I/O performance

 ---